 Why porcelain tile is more expensive to install than ceramic?

 Even though, ceramic and porcelain tile very similar in appearance there is a big difference in properties.
 Porcelain tile is much harder to cut and work with.
 In many cases for ceramic tile installation it is enough to have a simple tile cutter and may be a grinder for couple complicated cuts.
 But for installation of porcelain tile it is necessary to have a tile saw.

 Cost to install slate tile

 All numbers in the charts are prices to install tile, apply grout and sealer if necessary excluding materials cost.
-If installer will buy thin-set or mortar as well as grout the price for installation will raise at $0.8 - $1.7 per square foot.
+If installer will buy thin-set or mortar as well as grout the price for installation will increase at $0.9 - $1.9 per square foot.
 All custom work will be estimated based on its complexity.
 Building shelves, installation of borders, or any other specific design as well as preparation work might double or triple the total price for tile installation.

 Why bigger tile is cheaper to install than smaller?